-The viewBox attribute defines the coordinate system of your SVG.
+The MDN: viewBox attribute defines the coordinate system of your SVG.
 It's four numbers: min-x min-y width height.
 Getting this right is 90% of the responsive SVG battle.

 <!-- ❌ Fixed dimensions — will not scale -->